EG Group: Restructure plan (2023–present)

 On August 12, 2025, EG Group announced it would sell off its Italian division to a consortium to help repay its debts.
 The company also announced it would sell off its Australian business to Ampol in August 2025, with the sale expected to be finalised in mid-2026.
+The sale was completed in June 2026.

-On August 22, 2025, EG Group announced that they would be moving its headquarters from Blackburn to Charlotte, North Carolina.
+On August 22, 2025, EG Group announced that they would be moving their headquarters from Blackburn to Charlotte, North Carolina and moving their UK offices to Bolton.
+This was completed in 9 March 2026.

 In October 2025, it was announced that EG Group had divested of Cooplands, making their only UK assets Starbucks franchises and EVPoint.
 Also in October, EG Group in the UK were fined for underpaying 3,317 workers by £824,000 between 2015 and 2019.
 The group reported that the issue had been fully rectified and all staff had since been paid.

+In January 2026, chairman Lord Stuart Rose stepped down and was replaced by Roland Smith, chairman of American fast food chain Jack's.

+In February 2026, it was confirmed that EG Group would sell its French operations, involving 260 forecourts, to EG On The Move.

+In June 2026, EG Group confidentially filed for a US public offering that could raise about $1 billion and value the company around $9 billion.

+In July 2026, its sale of its French assets to EG On The Move was completed.